Prakruthi-G-H/html-css-mini-projects/survey-form/README.md

 - 💾 Store responses using LocalStorage
 - 🔁 Include a Reset Button
 - 📤 Integrate with Backend (Java + Spring Boot + MySQL)
-- 🔔 Add success/error messages after submitting
+- 🔔 Display Success/Error Messages on Submission

 ## 👩‍💻 Developed by